 Praise be to Allah the Lord of the worlds.
 We ask Allah to raise the rank of our master, Prophet Muhammad and his brethren prophets and messengers, Adam, Nuh, Ibrahim, Musa, ^Isa, and those in between, and their righteous kin, companions, followers and all the upright Muslims.
 And we ask Allah to protect the nation of Prophet Muhammad from what he fears for it.

-Thereafter – The Islamic judgement pertaining to women is based on the foundation that it is prohibited for the pubescent female to uncover her body except her face and hands, in the presence of marriageable pubescent males.
+Thereafter – The Islamic judgment pertaining to women is based on the foundation that it is prohibited for the pubescent female to uncover her body except for her face and hands, in the presence of marriageable pubescent males.
 Also, it is prohibited for the marriageable pubescent male to look at her nakedness, except her face and hands.
 Islamic jurisprudents proclaimed that: ‘Since looking is prohibited, it follows that touching, by precedence, is clearly prohibited’.

 The pubescent female must not seek a marriageable male medical practitioner, unless there is a necessity according to Islamic standards, to do so.

 The same applies to men if they require medical attention that requires touching or to reveal what is between their navel and knee.

 They must not seek a marriageable female medical practitioner, unless there is a necessity, determined by Islamic law, to do so.
 Moreover, every necessity is evaluated on its own merits.